SeoDevs/url-button-in-forms/README.md

 # url-button-in-forms
-add url button to forms in laravel nova
+Add url button for forms in laravel nova